Azure/iotedge-lorawan-starterkit/docs/adr/009_lns_affinity.md

 NB: the FunctionBundler is not called in certain topologies e.g. when multiple LBSs are connected to the same LNS but these topologies are not relevant for the issue here).

-#### Handling of device resets

-What happens in the above scenario, if we have a device reset between message A and B?
-Currently we are saving the twin immediately and then clear the Function cache.

-This is both dangerous as the request is not yet validated but is changing state of the twin as well as not required as at the end of processing the message we do sync changes on the twin.

-We should instead:

-- Clear the cache in the Function as we do currently.
-- Function returns if we are the losing LNS.
-If we are the losing one, we drop the message here, mark ourselves as the losing gateway etc.
-- Otherwise we process message normally.
-- And at the end force update the twin.

-Alternative considered but discarded:

-Use the Function to do both operations

-- update the device twin frame counter to 0 (it needs a DeviceClient that would cause a temporary connection switch)
-- Clear or update the cache entry with frame counter down and up to 0.
-- Returns the result to the LNS: whether it was the winning or losing one
-- LNS reacts as described before

-##### Handling Class C devices downstream direct messages
+#### Handling Class C devices downstream direct messages

 When we send a downstream message using Direct method via the Function, the Function is responsible for choosing the prererred gateway based on its existing knowledge of the preferred gateway.
 Due to that we can be sure that we have the active connection and can therefore send downstream messages.

 #### Implementation